 Multistage area probability sample design involving five

-selection stages: (1) primary sampling unit (PSU) areas (e.g., counties), (2) subareas within primary areas (e.g., blocks or block groups), (3) listing units within subareas, (4) age domains within sampled listing units, and (5) eligible individuals within sampled age domains.
-The 1997 NHSDA used the same 115 PSUs as the 1995 and 1996 NHSDAs, plus a total of 18 supplemental PSUs from Arizona and
+selection stages: (1) primary sampling units areas (e.g., counties), (2) subareas within primary areas (e.g., blocks or block groups), (3) listing units within subareas, (4) domains within sampled listing units, and (5) eligible individuals within sampled domains.
+A total of

-California.
-The 115 PSUs were selected to represent the nation's total eligible population, including areas of high Hispanic concentration.
-These PSUs were defined as metropolitan areas, counties, groups of counties, Census tracts, and independent cities.
-Of the 115 PSUs, 43 were selected with certainty and 72 were randomly selected with
+115 Primary Sampling Units (PSUs), including areas of high Hispanic concentration, were selected to represent the total United States population.
+These PSUs were defined as metropolitan areas, counties, groups of counties, and independent cities.
+Of the 115 PSUs, 43 were selected with certainty and 72 were randomly selected with probability

 The civilian, noninstitutionalized population of the